Best Travel Insurance for Greece (2026)

 Lost Luggage During Island Hopping

 Your airline loses your checked bag during multi-stop island travel.
-Baggage coverage reimburses essential purchases and compensates for permanently lost items.
+Baggage coverage reimburses purchases for immediate needs and compensates for permanently lost items.
 Plans with $1,000 to $2,500 limits and higher per-item maximums provide better protection.

 Do you need travel insurance for Greece?